georgelin-eng/2023-Bulk-link-save/README.md

 # 2023-Bulk-link-save

-A webscrapper that compiles the job info of multiple pages on indeed listings.
+A webscrapper that compiles the job info of multiple pages on indeed listings in bulk.